top of page

 • Clearly de-prioritised or future options

-The short list provides a clear, defensible basis for decision-making and becomes a key input into developing a successful AI Strategy and Roadmap, as well as associated business case development.
+The short list provides a clear, defensible basis for decision-making and becomes a key input into developing a successful AI Strategy and Roadmap and associated business case development.

 When conducted effectively, AI Use Case Discovery delivers:

-• A business-owned long list of AI opportunities
+• A business-owned long list of improvement opportunities, including candidate AI use cases

 • A prioritised short list aligned to strategy and capability